decreasing term life insurance for two

 Katrin Straub

-A joint loan, two lives, one need for protection: The decreasing term life insurance for two people often offers a cost-effective solution.
-Learn how to protect your partner in the event of an emergency and which aspects you must absolutely consider to save up to thirty percent on premium costs.
+A joint loan, two lives, one need for protection: term life insurance with a decreasing sum assured for two people often offers a cost-effective solution.
+Find out how you can protect your partner in the event of the worst happening and which aspects you must definitely bear in mind in order to save up to thirty per cent on premiums.

 The topic in brief and concise terms

-A decreasing term life insurance for two provides security for partners with joint loans, with the sum insured decreasing over time and premiums often being lower than with two individual policies.
+A decreasing term life insurance policy for two protects partners with joint loans, with the sum assured decreasing over time and premiums often lower than with two individual policies.

-Important disadvantages can include the one-time payout and lack of flexibility in case of separation; alternatives such as two individual policies or cross-models should be considered.
+Important drawbacks can be the one-off payout and a lack of flexibility in the event of separation; alternatives such as two separate contracts or cross-linked models should be considered.

-Pay attention to contract details such as continuation guarantee, indexation, and tax treatment, particularly inheritance tax, to ensure optimal protection.
+Pay attention to contract details such as guaranteed insurability, indexation and tax treatment, especially inheritance tax, to ensure optimal protection.

-Understanding the basics: The decreasing term life insurance for couples
+Understanding the basics: decreasing term life insurance for couples

-Maximizing benefits: When a joint policy pays off
+Maximising benefits: when a joint policy pays off

-Before you decide on a joint policy, you should consider the following points:
+Before deciding on a joint policy, you should check the following points:

-• Is there still a need for protection for the other partner after one partner's death, e.g. for children or personal loans?
+• Will the other partner still need cover after one partner's death, e.g. for children or their own loans?

 • How likely is a separation, and what consequences would this have for the insurance cover?